This Easy Sewing Stuffed Bunny Tutorial is great for beginners and a perfect project for older children or to give as a gift.

 Basic Seams and Techniques for Easy Sewing Stuffed Bunny Tutorial

 All seams in most sewing projects are 1/2 inches unless otherwise noted.
 To secure seams create a backstitch at each end of the seam.
-Sewing a backstitch stitch your project in reverse.
+A backstitch stitch is done during your project when you sew in reverse.

 Creating a perfect stitch, be sure that your needle is the right size for the thread.
-The thread and the length of stitch are right for the fabric you are working with.
+The thread and the length of stitch should be right for the fabric you are working with.

 Use the same thread in your needle and in the bobbin.

-Your tension is right for the thread and stitch your are obtaining on your fabric.
-Check your owners manual for adjusting the tension.
+To create the right tension the thread and stitch must match the fabric you are working with.
+Check your owner’s manual for adjusting the tension.

 Plain Seam is suitable and most common for almost every fabric including application.